sarthakkjha/session-success-stack/README.md

     Challenge: Balancing productivity tracking with privacy.
     Solution: Ensured all monitoring using ScreenPipe is local—no sensitive data is sent externally.
 Provided a clear privacy policy and opt-out options.

-- pivots, brainstorms, or breakthroughs we got during hacking:
+- Pivots, brainstorms, or breakthroughs we got during hacking:
   - We initially thought of deducting a percentage of users' staked money on failure, but we pivoted to a more purposeful outcome—donating the full amount to a charity for        underprivileged children’s education

   - While exploring various distraction detection tools, we chose ScreenPipe because of its ability to perform local monitoring, which significantly helped us maintain user       privacy.